liqtags/XClip/README.md

 # XClip
 XClip is an application that automatically extracts Solana pump addresses by scraping an X (formerly Twitter) account.
 This tool helps track and interact with token movements in Solana by monitoring social media activity.

-Twitter's API is annoying to work with, and has lots of limitations.
-Luckily there is this lib [Twitter Scraper by the-convocation](https://github.com/the-convocation/twitter-scraper)

 Join the [Dexlens DAO](https://dexlens.io/)

 ## Features